qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-Trade.md

 ![Justin and Ivanka](https://github.com/user-attachments/assets/4b67b532-9ce9-4f73-9ca3-a5631cd5c578 "Ivanka looks at Justin with Trump-brand fuck-me eyes.")

 Say what you will about Justin, our boy is handsome.
-And there is definitely animosity there from the big man in DC.

 But however bizarre these or other reasons for the tariffs are, Canada is now in a trade war against the US, its closest neighbour and historical trade partner.